Fuel storage in Nigeria – the self-bunded tanks solution

 How often should I dip?

-If you’re a commercial fuel supplier, best business practice is to dip your fuel tanks daily to check fuel levels and test for water contamination.
-Ideally you would also use a fuel sample test kit regularly and keep up regular inspections of and maintenance on your tanks and fittings.
+For a commercial fuel supplier, it is to dip your fuel tanks daily to check fuel levels and test for water contamination.
+Ideally, you would also use a fuel sample test kit regularly and keep up regular inspections of and maintenance on your tanks and fittings.

-If you only store a small amount of fuel and use it irregularly, you should always dip your tank and test for water before you fill up.
-If you store your fuel for long periods, for example for seasonal farm work, it’s worth taking a sample before you fill up machinery to avoid unplanned down time and lost productivity due to damage and equipment failures caused by water or particulates in your supply.
+If you only store a small amount of fuel and use it irregularly, you should always dip your tank and test for water before you fill it up.
+Suppose you store your fuel for long periods, for example for seasonal farm work.
+In that case, it’s worth taking a sample before you fill up machinery to avoid unplanned downtime and lost productivity due to damage and equipment failures caused by water or particulates in your supply.

 What if I discover a problem?

-If your fuel is contaminated your tank will need to be filled and dosed with a biocide which will help address the problem.
-Older tanks are more likely to have this issue due to wear and tear over time which allows water leaks, and to issues such as condensation.
+If your fuel is contaminated, your tank will need to be filled and dosed with a biocide which will help address the problem.
+Using these will help kill off microbes and improve overall fuel quality

 If it’s time to replace your tanks, F.E.S.
 TANKS has a complete range of fuel storage systems for sale or hire to suit all fuel storage needs.